-Annie Xu is a PhD candidate in Contemporary Art and Curating in the University of Lincoln.
+Dr Annie Xu (Rujia) is a PhD researcher in Contemporary Art and Curating from the University of Lincoln.

 As a researcher, Xu's academic interest covers several areas, such as Contemporary Art (Western), Text Art (Western), Chinese Contemporary Art (art since 1979 in China), Contemporary Chinese Art (art with Chinese philosophical concept and contemporary thinking), and Contemporary Chinese Text Art (Post-conceptual Text Art written in Chinese).
 Her art practice and philosophical reflection on the contemporaneity and textuality of Contemporary Art relates to both Western and Chinese contexts.
 On Chinese Contemporary Art, Xu chronologically divides its history from its ideological changing, which is on the basis of historical-geopolitical ideological struggles in the world.
 Xu's research on Chinese Text Art explores in-depth on Chinese philology (训诂学), especially on Six Shu (六书).
 Besides Western philosophy, Xu has great interest in traditional Chinese philosophy, her main theoretical framework is based on Neo Confucianism (儒家理学派).

 As a curator, Xu leads her research with three international curatorial exhibitions --- This Is All I’m Going to Say, You Know What I Mean.
 (2015 in UK), Art ·Text (2015 in China) and To Be Continued… (2017 in China).
 Her concept of contemporary curating shows her concern and reflection on contemporaneity of today, as well as public engagement.
 She also co-curated several international exhibitions with other artists and curators in China and the UK.